-Issue Resolution Safeguarding Calls will be made to all pupils at least once a week if they are isolating.
-Calls will be made to vulnerable pupils at least twice a week. • Daily registration will be taken in the morning and afternoon during class or whole school closure.
-Any pupils not attending will receive a call after the session to establish the reasons for non-attendance.
+Issue Resolution Pupils with no device and/or no Wi-Fi Calls will be made to vulnerable pupils at least twice a week.
+Daily registration in the morning and afternoon during bubble or whole school closure.
+Any pupils not attending will receive a call after the session.
 If no contact is made this will be raised with SLT.
-Online safety guidance given to pupils and families.
-Families will be sent Zoom protocols and expected to read them before joining the Zoom meeting.
-Adults/parents are not expected to attend/ participate in these lessons.
-Live lessons will be locked promptly so families are encouraged to arrive on time.
-Pupils with no device/Wi- Fi All families shave been asked if they have a device and Wi-Fi for their children.
-Devices have been assigned to pupils we know do not have one to access.
-If a class closes or the pupil needs to isolate, the assigned device is given to them.
+Online safety guidance given to pupils and families Families are sent Zoom protocols and expected to read them before joining the Zoom meeting.
+Adults/parents are not expected to attend/participate in these lessons The meeting will be locked promptly so please arrive on time.
+All families have been asked if they have a device and Wi-Fi.
+Pupils eligible for Pupil Premium have been asked directly a number of times.
+Devices have been assigned to pupils we know do not have access.
+If a bubble closes or the pupil needs to isolate, the assigned device is given to them.
 Any pupil not attending the session because they have no device will be established by the class teacher.
-This is then shared with SLT to ensure we remove the barrier and support the family. • We constantly source devices and share avenues with families.
-For example parents have been able to email the LA directly.
+This is then shared with SLT to support the family.
+We constantly source devices and share avenues with families.
+For example, parents can email the LA directly.
 All families who have responded to requests for Wi-Fi have been supported through BT Hotspots, DfE mobile phone support and the Vodaphone SIM cards we ordered.
+The Trust has been asked to order 4G wireless routers.
 Any pupil not attending a Zoom is contacted.
-If Wi-Fi is an issue we support the family - as above.
-Paper based resources are available for any family who request it if there are staff onsite and they can collect them from school.
-Bilingual Offer when it is a Tasks will be set on Padlet based on the agreed bilingual curriculum.
-French focus week • Pupils receive live instruction if the class are not onsite.
+If WiFi is an issue we support the family - as above.
+Paper-based resources are available for any family who request it and can be collected from school when a bubble or pupil isolate.
+When we can, this is provided during a national lockdown.
+Bilingual Offer when it is a French focus week Pupils receive live instruction and tasks set on Padlet, based on the agreed bilingual curriculum.
 Work is marked and feedback given.
 Small group work for support is also offered.
 Attendance is reported to BWA on a Tuesday and Thursday.
-Safeguarding calls to vulnerable pupils will be made regardless of • Safeguarding cans to vulnerable pupils will be made regardless of the focus week.
-Many parents are working from home so maybe 2/3 live sessions may be the maximum they can cope with We continue to review each offer to reflect on what went well and what could be improved when a class or whole school close.
+Many parents are working from home so maybe 2/3 live sessions may be the maximum they can cope with Continue to review each offer to reflect on what went well and what could be improved when a bubble or whole school close.
 It may be that 3 live sessions is too much and maybe one core lesson can be recorded so a live morning and afternoon session are offered.
-SEND/ additional support required Teachers will work with the SENDCo to ensure pupils isolating access the support they need.
-This may be arrangement specialist support services to continue This may be arrangement specialist support services to commute through live sessions with the pupil, training the parent/other member of staff to deliver sessions remotely, arranging another time to work with the pupil or a small group, inviting a parent to join an individual teaching session with staff or sending home packs of resources.